 Since at least 2009, Ford was aware that the 6F35 transmission was defective.
 According to the lawsuit, Ford knew or should have known about these defects through pre-market testing, warranty claims, consumer complaints to the National Highway Traffic Safety Administration, complaints made to Ford and its dealerships and other sources.

-The Ford Fusion and Ford Escape vehicles included in the lawsuit are covered by a New Vehicle Limited Warranty, which covers repairs needed to correct defects in materials or workmanship of covered parts.
+The Ford Fusion and Ford Escape vehicles once included in the lawsuit are covered by a New Vehicle Limited Warranty, which covers repairs needed to correct defects in materials or workmanship of covered parts.
 Basic coverage lasts 36 months or 36,000 miles, whichever comes first.
 The powertrain coverage, which covers the transmission, lasts 60 months or 60,000 miles, whichever comes first.

 However, owners of Ford Fusion and Ford Escape vehicles allege that their transmissions fail just around the time or mileage at which the warranty expires.
 When the transmission failure happens outside the warranty period, Fusion and Escape owners have to pay significant amounts of money to their transmissions replaced.
 According to the suit: